Updated: Jun 7, 2022

 No matter what level you are at as a teacher or whether you are a novice, Dr. Lauren has so many strategies and ideas you can use.
 You'll learn all about what dyslexia is and how you can support students through instructional strategies, apps, and tools.
 Plug your earbuds in and listen up!

 What is Dyslexia?

-Neurological brain-based disability or learning difference.
+A neurological brain-based disability or learning difference.

-Some feel like their dyslexia is a learning difference, while others feel it is a disability
+Some feel like their Dyslexia is a learning difference, while others feel it is a disability.

 Based on how your brain is wired.